 REVIEW - Yeah I know: you’ve had it with those dystopian blockbusters à la Hunger Games.
-Nowadays, it seems picking up a film comes down to choosing between one of those and a Marvel.
-I’m obviously exaggerating: Divergent might not be the ultimate entertainment but it shouldn’t be dismissed as a useless copycat.
+Nowadays, picking up a film comes down to choosing between one of those and a Marvel to you.
+You’re obviously exaggerating: Divergent might not be the ultimate entertainment but it shouldn’t be dismissed as a useless copycat.
 Even more so when its cast of young actors gravitating around Shailene Woodley is made of bonafide talent.